-- · connect and login as user guest - navigate to any contact and execute the operation Tools > Mail Merge --> RTF Document - the RTF document is generated on the fly and can be downloaded from the openCRX server
+- · connect and login as user guest - navigate to any contact and execute the operation Tools > Mail Merge --> RTF Document - the wizard will provide a list of suitable templates and then generate the RTF document on the fly

-Figure 64: RTF Document generated by merging live data with template
+Figure 71: RTF Document generated by merging live data with template

-If you installed the openCRX SDK you will find the template and the JSP wizard in the following locations:
+If you installed the openCRX SDK you will find the templates and the JSP wizard in the following locations:

-- <SDK\Install\Dir>\opencrx-2.1.0\core\src\data\org.opencrx\documents\MailMerge\Template.rtf - SDK\Install\Dir>\opencrx-2.1.0\core\src\data\org.opencrx\wizards\en\US\MailMerge.jsp
+- <SDK Install Dir>\opencrx-2.4.0\core\src\data\org.opencrx\documents - "SDK_Install_Dir"\opencrx-2.4.0\core\src\data\org.opencrx\wizards\en_US\MailMerge.jsp openCRX supports both a raw spreadsheet export of data and the JSP-wizard-based generation of XLS documents.
+You can generate XLS documents from scratch or merge data with existing XLS templates.
+The XLS documents are generated on the fly and can be opened with any XLS-compatible spreadsheet program including OpenOffice Calc and MS Excel.